STOP IT! Just stop it.

 Admittedly, it’s not easy.
 But it is doable.
 First, let’s understand what’s going on here at a very basic level.

 When we’re overwhelmed with stress, part of our nervous system automatically kicks into survival mode to protect us from imminent harm.
 You’ve probably heard of the automatic stress reaction known as “Fight or Flight.”
-We jump into action, primed to either fight or flee (argue or avoid!) when the going gets tough.
+We jump into action, primed to either fight or flee when the going gets tough.
+In daily life, this “Fight or Flight” looks like “Argue or Avoid!”

 This is a hard-wired survival mechanism embedded deep in the primitive part of our brains.
 It’s designed to lead us to immediate, emotional reactions in the face of overwhelming threats – real or imagined.